barfowl/OpenSubdiv/documentation/tutorials.rst

 3. Creating a Custom Bfr::SurfaceFactory
 ****************************************

+Tutorial 3.1
+^^^^^^^^^^^^
- This tutorial shows a basic example of the more advanced topic of creating a subclass of SurfaceFactory adapted to a connected mesh representation, which requires an implementation of the SurfaceFactoryMeshAdapter interface for that mesh.
-(Note that an intimate understanding of the topological support and limitations of the target mesh representation in order to succeed.)
+ This tutorial shows a basic example of the more advanced topic of creating a subclass of SurfaceFactory adapted to a connected mesh representation -- requiring an implementation of the SurfaceFactoryMeshAdapter interface for that mesh.
 A simplified version of the implementation of Far::TopologyRefiner is provided.
 (Note that the `[code] <bfr_tutorial_3_1.html>`__ imported here is that of the main program, not the separate header and source files of the custom subclass illustrated -- which current documentation scripts cannot import.)

-Tutorial 3.1
-^^^^^^^^^^^^
- This tutorial presents 3.1 ...  `[code] <bfr_tutorial_3_1.html>`__

 ----